andrewcooke/choochoo/docs/impulse.md

     repeated, again and again.
 Until they appear solid and reliable.

   * Some emphasis seems, at best, misplaced.
-At worst it feels like deliberate obfuscation.
+At worst it feels like obfuscation.
 The entire framework is arbitrary, yet people focus on small details (like adjusting Impulse scaling to reflect lactate levels).

-  * The people developing and promoting these metrics often have financial motivations.
+  * The people developing and promoting these metrics often appear to have financial motivation.

     [Here](https://wattage.topica.narkive.com/WGWcDBXf/tss-vs-trimp-why-the-difference-is-important)
     is an example.
 It's an email from the scientist responsible for TSS.
 He's using a single, cherry-picked example to argue that (power-meter based) TSS is significantly better than (heart-rate based) TRIMP.
 To promote software that he seems to gain from.

+    Another example is the connection between Friel and Training Peaks.

+    On the other hand, what's wrong with earning a living from the science you work on?
+I realise these are complicated issues.

 In this article I've tried to show how arbitrary these models are.
 They strike me as perfectly adequate "rough and ready" guides.
 I am